-Mr. Gray's employment letter provides Mr. Gray with the following: (1) an annual base salary of \$500,000;

-(2) a target bonus opportunity under the AIP equal to 75% of his annual base salary; (3) a target long-term incentive opportunity equal to 100% of his annual base salary; (4) a sign-on grant of RSUs with a grant date value equal to \$500,000 (the "sign-on RSUs") and a sign-on grant of options to purchase shares of our common stock with a grant date value equal to \$500,000 (the "sign-on stock options") with an exercise price equal to \$22.00, the fair market value of a share of Company common stock on the grant date, May 8, 2017; in each case which will vest 25% per year on each of the first four anniversaries of Mr. Gray's start date, subject to his continued employment, provided that on his earlier termination by the Company without "cause" (as defined in his executive severance agreement), his resignation with "Good Reason" (as defined in his executive severance agreement), his death or "Disability" (as defined in his executive severance agreement), 50% of any then unvested sign-on RSUs will vest (and if Mr. Gray experiences a qualifying termination after the third anniversary of the grant date, the final tranche of sign-on RSUs will vest in full) and 100% of any unvested sign-on stock options will vest; (5) a sign-on cash bonus of \$100,000 and (6) reimbursement of commuting expenses between his permanent residence and Wisconsin, which arrangement ceased at the conclusion of fiscal year 2017.
+Mr. Gray's employment letter provides Mr. Gray with the following current relevant compensation: (1) an initial annual base salary of \$500,000; (2) a target bonus opportunity under the AIP equal to 75% of his annual base salary; (3) a target long-term incentive opportunity equal to 100% of his annual base salary; and (4) a sign-on grant of RSUs with a grant date value equal to \$500,000 (the "sign-on RSUs") and a sign-on grant of options to purchase shares of our common stock with a grant date value equal to \$500,000 (the "sign-on stock options") with an exercise price equal to \$22.00, the fair market value of a share of Company common stock on the grant date, May 8, 2017; in each case which will vest 25% per year on each of the first four anniversaries of Mr. Gray's start date, subject to his continued employment, provided that on his earlier termination by the Company without "cause" (as defined in his executive severance agreement), his resignation with "Good Reason" (as defined in his executive severance agreement), all then unvested sign-on RSUs and unvested sign-on stock options will vest.